DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Check if you are eligible for an international relocation payment worth £10,000

-The international relocation payment (IRP) is a single payment of £10,000 which the UK government is making available to non-UK trainees and teachers of languages and physics.
-To be eligible, you must be coming to England to work or train in the 2023 to 2024 academic year.
+To be eligible for the international relocation payment, you must be coming to England to teach or train to teach languages or physics in the 2023 to 2024 academic year.

 [Learn more about the international relocation payment](/non-uk-teachers/get-an-international-relocation-payment).